tjdans1114/PITT/README.md

 continuation : file is already open. just write body message. may result in another continuation finished : done. nothing to process more

+MainServer : only reads inputs from client sockets (then enQ to EQ). calls Eventloop.start().
+EventLoop : Thread-using class. process events from EQ.dQ

 ## Summary
 * `HTTPParser` : parse HTTP request string(buffer) into `Event`. preprocess into `IO` or `NON_IO`